-These unique courses were created in 2008 by Sue Enticknap and Richard Dykes directors of Knit-1 Ltd and take place in the design business environment of the company’s well equipped premises in Brighton, UK.
-Many elements of the courses have references to selected high profile customers of the company which further distinguishes the courses from what can be offered by traditional academic institutions.
+These unique courses were created in 2008 by Sue Enticknap and Richard Dykes directors of Knit-1 Ltd. Many elements of the courses have references to selected high profile customers of the company which further distinguishes the courses from what can be offered by traditional academic institutions.
 Furthermore we can deliver the required practical skills to advanced levels in knitwear, machine knit design & make, print and embroidery in rapid time.

 Hence our courses attract designers keen to advance their knowledge,ambitious undergraduates and graduates seeking fast track and excellent instruction, industry professionals looking to enhance their skills,entrepreneurs who run or aim run knit fashion businesses, prospective teachers and indeed any aspiring individual wanting to progress in the field of machine knit design and knitwear for the fashion industry.